Arziel1992/Z-S-Overview-Pack/README.md

 - ※ D-Scan: POS (-Mods +Celes)
 - ※ D-Scan: Ships (-Celes)

-### Changelog
+### IMPORTANT
-##### How to read versions
+##### If you clone and/or fork the repository!
->Starting from Version v2.66.2012, versioning has been standardized.
+>- Starting from Version v2.66.2012, versioning has been standardized.
->Starting from this version up to the newest, should allow to keep a better track of the modifications.
+>- The inclusion of version tags and consistant numbering has been implemented, should allow to keep a better track of the modifications.
+>- If you plan to clone and/or fork the repository, it is recommended to do it from this version forward.
+>- Commit Squashing WILL NOT be done randomly from now on, so don't worry about an inconsistant history.
+>- If a Commit Squash happens, we'll notify all the cloners/forkers previously.
+>- Please send an in-game mail to **Zirio** notifying him that you are a cloner/forker so he can notify you back in case of a Commit Squash.

+>##### How to read versions:
 >- A.BB.XXYY - NAME
 	- A	= Game update
-		- Only if overview types and states are affected.
+		- Only if overview entity types and visual states are affected.
-		- Resets version sub-classifications to 0.
+		- Resets version sub-classifications to 0. (ex. v3.00.0000)
 	- BB = Pack and Layout deployment changes
 		- Addition, deletion, split, rename and adjustements.
 	- XX = Preset changes amount